ILLIXR/ILLIXR/docs/writing_your_plugin.md

             virtual void start() override { }
             virtual ~plugin_name() override { }
         };

         // This line makes the plugin importable by Spindle PLUGIN_MAIN(plugin_name);

 4. At this point, you should be able to build your plugin with ILLIXR.
-Move to the ILLIXR repo and update `configs/native.yaml`
+Move to the ILLIXR repo and update `configs/native.yaml`.
+See [Building ILLIXR][1] for more details on the config file.

    ```
    plugin_groups: